dsrhaslab/paio/README.md

 Examples of such policies can be as simple as rate limiting greedy tenants to achieve resource fairness, to more complex ones as coordinating workflows with different priorities to ensure sustained tail latency.
-Check the full paper on PAIO [paper](https://www.usenix.org/conference/fast22/presentation/macedo) for more details, as well as the [slides](https://www.usenix.org/conference/fast22/presentation/macedo) of the FAST'22 talk, which explain the core ideas behind PAIO.
+Check the [full paper](https://www.usenix.org/conference/fast22/presentation/macedo) on PAIO for more details, as well as the [slides](https://www.usenix.org/system/files/fast22_slides_macedo.pdf) of the FAST'22 talk, which explain the core ideas behind PAIO.

 To perform complex I/O optimization outside the application, PAIO needs to propagate context down